 Our conclusion?

 Despite lots of research – and lots of buzz – the existing scientific data doesn’t support the vast majority of claims that common MTHFR variants impact human health.
+That being said, there are many other genetic variants that can actually impact health.
+Check out our DNA Health + Ancestry test to learn more about how your DNA can affect your chances of developing certain health conditions.

 The MTHFR gene contains instructions for making an enzyme that’s important for metabolizing folate (also called folic acid or vitamin B9).
 MTHFR also helps our cells recycle homocysteine, a chemical in the blood, into methionine, a building block for proteins.[1]

-We also know that there are two common naturally occurring variants in the MTHFR gene, called C677T and A1298C.
+There are two common naturally occurring variants in the MTHFR gene, called C677T and A1298C.

 When the MTHFR gene has either of these two variants, the resulting MTHFR enzyme is slightly less active, and this can lead to decreased levels of folate and increased levels of homocysteine in the blood.[1]